sourcenetwork/defradb/tests/gen/README.md

 # Generation of Predefined Documents

-`GeneratePredefinedFromSDL` can be used to generate predefined documents.
+`GeneratePredefined` and `GeneratePredefinedFromSDL` can be used to generate predefined documents.

-It accepts the predefined list of documents `DocList` that in turn might include nested documents.
+They accepts the predefined list of documents `DocList` that in turn might include nested documents.

 The fields in `DocList` might be a superset of the fields in the schema.
 In that case, only the fields in the schema will be considered.